nahid/apiz/readme.md

 # APIZ

-APIZ is a PHP API Client Development Kit.
-You can easily handle all kinds of JSON API responses using this package.
+APIZ is a PHP API Client Development Kit, it helps you to manage HTTP API call with OOP way.
+You can easily handle and isolate to all kinds of RestAPI call and their responses by using this package.

 ## Requirements